hardik-kh/Text-colour-game/README.md

 # Rules
 You have to type the name of the colour which is present on the text.
-It gets tricky when the text are also the spelling of some random colours
+It gets tricky when the text are also the spelling <br />
+of some random colours